ShaneCurcuru/slides/apachecon/TheApacheWay-ApacheConAtHome.md

 template: logorb
 # Community

-- What do we mean by 'community' here?
+- What do we mean by _community_ here?
   - We don't live together
   - We don't work together
   - We don't know each other